 The Board meetings, including preparation reading and other events, are expected to require the equivalent of 10 working days a year to fulfil the functions and duties of a BCT Board Member.

 Board Members will be supported by a comprehensive induction programme, access to learning and development materials and events and regular policy and practice information updates to assist in fulfilling the duties of Board membership.

 No remuneration, as this is a voluntary position however during 2018 the Board will be reviewing this arrangement.
 Expenses will be reimbursed in accordance with the BCT expenses procedure.

 The Board meets on Wednesdays, 6pm at BCT’s offices on Raby Cross, Byker.

-The closing date for applications is Sunday 22 July 2018.
+The closing date for applications is the 17th of August 2018.